TheSoundCoder/GameChatBalancer/README.md

 From controlling the audio volume this is very easy to implement.
 I am currently thinking of how the Systray UI and configuration of the Arduino can be done flexible so that no new sketch needs to be uploaded.

 # Special Thanks
-First of all I would like to thank **sverrirs for his Gist AudioManager.cs** which accelerated the development and for sure saved me from some pain during the development.
+First of all I would like to thank **@sverrirs for his Gist AudioManager.cs** which accelerated the development and for sure saved me from some pain during the development.
 I used and modified AudioManager.cs to my needs so that GameChatBalancer is able to adjust the volume of more than one application by application name in one single call.

 # Issues
 - [x] Implement options for noise reduction (Off(0) - Low(1) - Medium(2) - High(3))